 Psychology in Healthcare Settings Seminar

 This seminar is designed to introduce interns to the framework and skills needed for evidence-based practice of psychological interventions in healthcare settings.
-Interns will have an opportunity to utilize these skills during their external rotation in the summer semester.
+Interns will have an opportunity to utilize these skills during an external rotation in the summer semester.

 All Staff Meeting

-Staff meetings provide interns the opportunity to meet with all staff members, led by the leadership team, to discuss administrative, procedural, and center-wide issues.
+Monthly all staff meetings provide interns the opportunity to meet with all staff members, led by the leadership team, to discuss administrative, procedural, and center-wide issues.

 Clinical Team Meeting

-Clinical team meetings provide interns the opportunity to participate in smaller multidisciplinary teams to discuss relevant clinical issues and to present any challenging cases.
+Weekly clinical team meetings provide interns the opportunity to participate in smaller multidisciplinary teams to discuss relevant clinical issues and to present any challenging cases.
 Clinical teams are generally composed of staff psychologists, staff clinicians, a postdoctoral psychology fellow, a doctoral intern and multidisciplinary graduate student trainees.